-Pembury Place in Hackney is a development of 30 units of shared-ownership, accommodation on the site of a former construction compound in Hackney for the Peabody Housing Association.
+Pembury Place on the Pembury Estate in Hackney provides 30 shared ownership homes for the Peabody Trust.
 The redevelopment of the former construction compound provided the first opportunity for a new building on the estate and a chance to forge a fresh urban identity.
-The shape, scale and orientation of the scheme complement and complete the existing pattern of built and unbuilt spaces on the estate.
+The challenge throughout has been to maintain a degree of permeability whilst ensuring security in an area known for high levels of crime.